What is Wallace?

 How do I withdraw my money during an emergency?

-You will be able to make a withdrawal on your Wallace account page.
+You will be able to make a withdrawal on your Wallace app.
 The whole process will take no longer than a minute.

 Do I need to verify every emergency?